 Lear and Fool enter, and move apart.
 1 Lear.
 Blow, winds, and crack your cheeks!
 Burst of horrid thunder.
 Rage!
-Blow!-

-Groan of roaring wind.
+Blow!- Groan of roaring wind.
 2 3 You cataracts and hurricanoes, spout Till you have drench'd our steeples, drown'd the cocks!
 Sound of scolding rain.

-4 5 6 -You sulph'rous and thought-executing fires, Vaunt-couriers of oak-cleaving thunderbolts, Singe my white head!-

-A flash of lightning.

-7 8 9 And thou, all-shaking thunder, Strike flat the thick rotundity o'th'world Crack Nature's molds, all germens spill at once That makes ingrateful man!-
+4 5 6 -You sulph'rous and thought-executing fires, Vaunt-couriers of oak-cleaving thunderbolts, Singe my white head!- A flash of lightning.
+7 8 9 And thou, all-shaking thunder, Strike flat the thick rotundity o'th'world Crack Nature's molds, all germens spill at once That makes ingrateful man!- Silence.

-Silence.

 10 11 12 13 Fool.
-O Nuncle.- Court holy-water in a dry house is better than this rainwater out o'door.
-[Comes downstage.]
+O Nuncle.- Court holy-water in a dry house is better than this rainwater out o'door. [ Comes downstage .]
 Good Nuncle, in.
 Ask thy daughters' blessing.
 Here's a night pities neither wise men nor fools.
 Thunder, lightning, wind and rain.

-14 15 16 17 Lear.
+14 15 16 17 18 Lear.
+Rumble thy bellyful!
+Spit, fire!
+Spout, rain!
 Nor rain, wind, thunder, fire, are my daughters.
 I tax not you, you elements, with unkindness; I never gave you kingdom, call'd you children.

-18 You owe me no subscription.
-Then let fall

-19 20 Your horrible pleasure; here I stand, your slave, A poor, infirm, weak, and despis'd old man.

-21 But yet I call you servile ministers,

-22 That will with two pernicious daughters join

-23 Your high-engender'd battles 'gainst a head

-24 East So old and white as this.
+You owe me no subscription.
+Then let fall 19 Your horrible pleasure; here I stand, your slave, 20 A poor, infirm, weak, and despis'd old man.
+21 22 But yet I call you servile ministers, That will with two pernicious daughters join 22 Your high-engender'd battles 'gainst a head 24 So old and white as this.
 O, ho! 'tis foul!

-2526 Fool.
-He that has a house to put's head in has a good head- piece.

-27 The codpiece that will house

-28 Before the head has any,

-29 The head and he shall louse;

-30 So beggars marry many.

-31 The man that makes his toe

-32 What he his heart should make,

-33 Shall of a corn cry woe,

-34 And turn his sleep to wake.-
+25 Fool.
+He that has a house to put's head in has a good head- 26 piece.
+27 The codpiece that will house 28 Before the head has any, 29 The head and he shall louse; 30 So beggars marry many.
+31 The man that makes his toe What he his heart should make 32 33 What he his heart should make, Shall of a corn crywoo 33 34 Shall of a corn cry woe, And turn his sleep to wake.-